 We believe in helping kids have a better relationship with food and more focus on their education, not their hunger.

-When children are hungry, they cannot focus in class, putting them behind their classmates.
+When children are hungry they cannot focus in class, putting them behind their classmates.
 This brings stress and anxiety into the classroom for the student, their peers, and the teacher, impacting the entire learning environment.
-Some children rely on school for all their meals and may not have access to nutritious food at home.
+Some children rely on school for all their meals and may not have access to nutritious food at home over the weekends.
+Valley of the Sun United Way provides Pantry Packs to 1,500 students in Maricopa County every month during the school year to ensure they and their families have food staples to get them through the month.